 These are a great way to talk over the parts of sitting posture that make up the “write” way to sit.
 Simply work through this activity with kids in a whole classroom activity.
 This is a great way for school-based Occupational Therapists to “push in” to the classroom while working on a valuable writing goal area.

-- Move and Sit Cushion or this cheap DIY cushion hack may work for your child
+- Move and Sit Cushion (affiliate link) or this cheap DIY cushion hack may work for your child

 - Desk fidgets